-Studied science at Pontificia Universidad Católica del Perú, followed by mechanical engineering studies at the University of Colorado, Boulder, in the United States.
+Persued General Studies in Sciences at the Pontifical Catholic University of Perú (PUCP), followed by mechanical engineering studies at the University of Colorado, Boulder, in the United States of America.

 JULIA SOBREVILLA PEREA

 DIRECTOR OF CORPORATE AFFAIRS AND SUSTAINABILITY

 With 30 years of local and international experience, Ms. Sobrevilla has held management positions in multinational companies, primarily in the areas of reputation, corporate communication, international development, and sustainability.